College Application Checklist: 5 Financial Considerations

 1. Consider In-State Schools

-According to research from the College Board, state school tuition is significantly less expensive than tuition at private colleges.
+According to US News, state school tuition is significantly less expensive than tuition at private colleges.
 In-state tuition and fees at a four-year public college averages to about $10,440, while the average cost of tuition and fees at a private four-year college is $36,880.
 Over four years, that's a difference of over $100,000.

 Look for in-state schools that offer programs equivalent to the private schools on your list, and do thorough research.
 Search on the schools' websites to find their graduates' average starting salaries and the percentage of grads who land jobs within 6 months after graduating.
 This information will help you figure out if the private school will give you enough of an advantage to merit more expensive tuition.

 While tuition varies greatly between state and private schools, room and board costs aren't drastically different.
 The average cost of room and board is $11,510 for in-state students at four-year colleges and $12,990 at four-year private colleges, per the College Board.
 If you're within commuting distance of any colleges, compare the costs of gas, car maintenance, insurance, and more against the cost of living on campus.
 Given the high costs of on-campus living, you might save money by living at home.

 Many schools have programs in place to help commuters get involved with campus life just as much as resident students.
 Living at home now, while it may not seem desirable, may allow you to take on less debt.

 Look for schools that allow you to live off campus.
 Renting an apartment can be less expensive than living on campus, especially if you live with a roommate or two.